 On May 12, 2012, the United States Environmental Protection Agency (EPA) revoked the 1997 eight-hour 0.080 parts-per-million (ppm) Ozone standard for the purposes of regional transportation conformity.
 On May 21, 2012, the US EPA issued designations for the new 2008 eight-hour 0.075 ppm Ozone standard.
 Jackson is designated attainment under the 2015 standard.
-Jackson is not required to demonstrate conformity to the NAAQS at this time.
+Jackson is not required to demonstrate conformity to National Ambient Air Quality Standards (NAAQS) at this time.